-- We test for chlorine at the 3 pumping stations, 24 hours a day, 365 days a year.
+- We test for chlorine at the 3 pumping stations in the city, 24 hours a day, 365 days a year.
 We test the chlorine levels at other places, such as water mains, every week from spring to fall and every 2 weeks at other times. - We take weekly samples for bacteria at over 60 places throughout the system and test them according to provincial regulations.
-Each year, we test more than 3,100 water samples for bacteria this is 70% more than required.
+Each year, we test more than 3,100 water samples for bacteria - this is 70% more than required.
 Test results for our water have always been within the acceptable range for bacteria.
 A nationally accredited laboratory conducts the bacteria tests. - We test at least monthly for the microscopic parasites, Cryptosporidium (crip-toe-spor-ID-ee-um) and Giardia (GEE-ar-dee-ah), even though there is no requirement for this type of testing.
 These parasites are found in most rivers and lakes.
-A laboratory recognized internationally as expert in the study of parasites tests our water samples for Cryptosporidium and Giardia. - We test tap water for lead from a sample group of houses every month to make sure that the Lead Control Program is effective.
+A laboratory recognized internationally as expert in the study of parasites tests our water samples for Cryptosporidium and Giardia. - We regularly test tap water for lead to make sure that the lead control program is effective.

-We send all test results to the Province.
+We send test results to the Province.
 We immediately report results that might affect public health to the Winnipeg Regional Health Authority's Medical Officer of Health.